cwege/friendly-meme/README.md

 # friendly-meme

-this repo will host a meme.
+This repo will generate a meme.